 d) The Executive Committee may exercise the power, subject to any consents required by the law, to borrow money and to charge all or any part of the property of the Charity with repayment of the money so borrowed.

-The Society may be dissolved by a resolution passed by not less than three quarters of members with voting rights present at an Extraordinary General Meeting called for the purpose and for which 28 days notice has been given in writing.
+The Society may be dissolved by a resolution passed by not less than three quarters of the members with voting rights present at an Extraordinary General Meeting called for the purpose and for which 28 days notice has been given in writing.
 Such a resolution may give instructions for the disposal of any assets or monies held by the Society after all debts and liabilities have been met, the balance left being transferred to some other charitable institution having the same or similar aims to those of the Society.

 Agreed at the Society AGM on 10 May 2023